jhuckaby/pixl-request/README.md

 Your callback function is passed an error object (which will be false upon success), the HTTP response object from Node ([IncomingMessage](https://nodejs.org/api/http.html#http_http_incomingmessage)), and a data buffer of the content (if any).

 Note that an "error" in this case is something like a TCP connection failure, DNS lookup failure, socket timeout, connection aborted, or other internal client library failure.
-HTTP response codes like 404 or 500 are *not* considered errors, so make sure to look at `resp.statusCode` if you are expecting an HTTP 200.
+By default, HTTP response codes like 404 or 500 are *not* considered errors, so make sure to look at `resp.statusCode` if you are expecting an HTTP 200.
+However, if you *want* non-200 response codes to be considered errors, see [Automatic Errors](#automatic-errors) below.

 To specify additional options, such as custom request headers or HTTP authentication, include an object just before the callback: